 First and foremost, the rule for setting a table is to decide what would be your centerpiece.
 Since I just received a box of beautiful candles by Chesapeake Bay Candle, I decided that mine would be all about them.
-Featuring some of the most delicious and festive scents of the season, Balsam Fir and Cinnamon Spice candles make a holiday on their own.
-But I still decided to add a little extra sparkle and placed a few of Chesapeake Bay Candle candles on a marble tray decorated with gold dipped pine cones.
+To add a little extra sparkle, I placed a few Chesapeake Bay Candle candles on a marble tray decorated with gold-dipped pine cones.

 DIY Your Tablecloth

 To be honest, this part of a holiday table decor didn’t start as a DIY project… I picked a new tablecloth that for some reason was too short for my dinner table.
 So, the morning before our holiday brunch I had to sew together two pieces of burlap fabric that I had for my video backgrounds.

 I sew together two pieces of burlap by hand and it didn’t take too much time.
 The idea was to iron the burlap pieces first, quickly stitch them together, and camouflage the edges with the gold ribbon.
 I shared the entire experience on Instagram Stories and everyone seemed to love this last-minute tablecloth idea.

 Inspired by my tablecloth experiment, I decided to give some love to the napkins too.
 Since I had a few gold-covered pine cones left, I attached them to each napkin using a thick thread from my holiday tags.

 The whole thing took a few minutes but the table looked so much more festive with this little DIY upgrade.

 Serve on Gold

 Going further with the idea of the gold accent, I quickly run to the nearby department store and picked super affordable changing plates.
 The store runs a promotion so I picked an entire set of 6 for under $10.
 This little investment made such a big difference though to how the entire room felt and looked after this upgrade.